 When your child has diabetes, getting them involved in cooking meals is the perfect opportunity to teach them about how different foods can affect their blood sugar levels, as well as introduce them to carb counting.
 Plus, it’s a really fun way to spend an afternoon with your little one.

 Blogger Helen Wills and her daughter, Maddie, 11, who has type 1 diabetes, love cooking together.
 When Maddie was first diagnosed with diabetes, Helen says she was worried it would stop her from enjoying the food they used to bake together, but she quickly learned it was ok for Maddie to have occasional treats as long as she dosed for them with insulin.

 Maddie uses the Omnipod pump, which mum Helen says has allowed her to “bolus a bit more precisely for different foods, once we've figured out the effect they have on her blood sugar”.
 She adds that the pump also means Maddie can cope better with unexpected periods of growth, or illness that requires a change in her insulin.

-Together, they picked out some recipes from Enjoy Food to try at home.
+Together, they picked out some of our recipes to try at home.
 Here, she tells us how they got on…

-“We were delighted, with Easter coming up, to discover Diabetes UK's Easter biscuits, which Maddie loved making.
+“We were delighted, with Easter coming up, to discover our Easter biscuits, which Maddie loved making.
 They were so simple and quick to make that we started when she got home from school, and they were ready to eat with tea.

 “I love the fact that they use Stevia in place of some of the sugar, keeping the carbs to a minimum without sacrificing flavour.
 And using wholemeal flour is better for our bodies than the white, refined variety, and actually it really added to the taste.
 At 9g carbohydrate per biscuit, they're a great option for a small snack that won't spike too much.
 She did need to bolus for three though – they were too delicious to stop at just one!”